oscarq192/HydrogenAtom/README.md

 ## Program

 Run using .exe file.
 Raw Python code visible in hydrogen_atom.py.
 Use the GUI on the left of the screen to change n, l, m, colour and cross-section toggle.
 Click and drag to pan, scroll to zoom.
+Note that the colour shows probability density.

 ## Pictures